 3) Carbonated Beverages

 Beverages are not food in the technical sense but you need them to live.
 There are good reasons why you should drink milk, that is if you are okay with consuming products that come from an animal.
 High GI juices are invulnerable in moderation because they contain large amounts of micronutrients.

 However, there is categorically nothing good about energy drinks and sodas.
 They are toxins which will dehydrate you.
 Even though they are not as bad as a jar of battery acid fresh out of the microwave, they are far worse than simple, cheap, healthy water.

-4) Cookie dough.
 You might like cookies, but they certainly don’t like your body.
 Things like processed cookies in the disreputable cookie rolls are loaded with very high fat and calorie counts.
 The hydrogenated oil and unsaturated fat contents loaded in them are almost off the charts.
+This is BAD!

 There are also food items a diabetic should limit that do not belong in your diabetes diet such as:

 - Fatty Red Meat.